nashpitre/nashpitre.github.io/blog/_posts/do.md

+---
+layout: post
 Permalink: do
 Date: 04/05/18

-# Doing More and Not Settling
+title: Doing More and Not Settling
+---

 Friend: